madsjulia/Mads.jl/Readme.md

 `using Mads` # if there are still missing packages, add them

-To explore a getting-started instructions, execute:
+To explore getting-started instructions, execute:

 `Mads.help()`

-There are various examples located in `Mads.jl/examples`.
+There are various examples located in the `Mads.jl/examples` directory of the Mads.jl repository.

 For example, execute